checkly/checkly-operator/README.md

 ## Running locally

+## Versions

+We're using the following versions of packaes:
+* operator-sdk 1.21.0
+* golang 1.17

 ### direnv

 We're using [direnv](https://direnv.net/) to manage environment variables for this project (or export them manually and you can skip this step).
 Make sure you generate a checkly API key and you get the account ID as well.